291 (art gallery): At the forefront of modern art in New York (1909–12)

 In addition to marking the beginning of a new path for 291, 1909 was significant for Stieglitz due to the death of his father in May.
 The two had not been particularly close, but in his will, Stieglitz's father left him the then substantial amount of $10,000.
 Stieglitz drew on this amount over the next several years to help keep 291 in business.

 The new art and the public's reactions to it were very vitalizing to Stieglitz; it gave him a brand new set of admirers and followers at a time when he was feeling less and less connected to his old colleagues at the Photo-Secession.
 From then on, the course of the gallery was set.
 From 1909 until it closed in 1917, 291 featured only six shows of photography out of a total of 61 exhibitions held.

 The change in the focus of the gallery led to a coalescence of group of intellectuals and artists who both sympathized with Stieglitz's aims and who themselves were invigorated by the atmosphere there.
 After the artistic success of the Matisse exhibit, the gallery took on a new life.
-On any given day, Stieglitz might have been surrounded by artists John Marin, Max Weber, Arthur Dove, Marsden Hartley or Marius de Zayas; authors and art critics Sadakichi Hartmann and Benjamin De Casseres; financial supporters Paul Haviland and Agnes Ernst Meyer; and editors and collaborators Joseph Keiley and John Kerfoot.
+On any given day, Stieglitz might have been surrounded by artists John Marin, Max Weber (artist), Arthur Dove, Marsden Hartley or Marius de Zayas; authors and art critics Sadakichi Hartmann and Benjamin De Casseres; financial supporters Paul Haviland and Agnes Ernst Meyer; and editors and collaborators Joseph Keiley and John Kerfoot.